 New East Palo Alto Library Update

 The future East Palo Alto Library now has a home address.
-With support from the Library JPA Governing Board, the City of East Palo Alto, opens a new window recently purchased approximately 1.07 acres of land adjacent to the EPACENTER, opens a new window arts facility as the proposed location for the new library.
+With support from the Library JPA Governing Board, the City of East Palo Alto recently purchased approximately 1.07 acres of land adjacent to the EPACENTER arts facility as the proposed location for the new library.
 Building the new library next to the EPACENTER will create a civic common space with wonderful synergy between the arts and library offerings and programs.
 The two properties will provide the community with a destination where residents can access library services and arts education.
-The City of East Palo Alto will soon issue an RFP for an architect to complete a final design for the new library.
-The Foundation for San Mateo County Libraries, opens a new window will support this project by helping to raise $10 million in funds to move this project forward.
+The City awarded a design services contract to Noll & Tam Architects to continue the development of a new library.
+As part of the project outreach, seven interviews with community leaders were conducted, two focus groups were held (one in English and one in Spanish), and one open community meeting took place.
+Additionally, following the community meeting, an online survey was set up to collect additional feedback to refine the design.
+Informed by the community and following the completion of the summer community outreach campaign, Noll & Tam Architects, library and city staff have been refining the conceptual design and cost model for the new two-story library facility.
+Excitement continues to grow, and the updated design and cost estimate will be presented to the City Council for approval in March 2025.

 San Carlos Library Makerspace Plans